 - Advice for beneficiaries

-We are headquartered in the UK, meaning we offer the security of dealing with UK-regulated and insured solicitors, combined with comprehensive knowledge of Greek inheritance rules.
+Judicare are headquartered in the UK, meaning we offer the security of dealing with UK-regulated and insured solicitors.

-For specific advice on making a Greek Will tailored to your needs or dealing with any other aspect of Greek inheritance law, please get in touch with our friendly, expert Greek Will legal experts in the UK.
+For specific advice on making a Greek Will tailored to your needs or dealing with any other aspect of Greek inheritance law, please get in touch with our friendly team in the UK.

 Three key reasons to make a Greek Will for property and other assets in Greece.